Awards & Grants

 Center for Global Engagement (CGE) W.K.
 McClure Scholarship

 The W.K.
-McClure Scholarship Program offers UT students financial awards up to $5,000 to support
+McClure Scholarship Program offers UT students financial awards up to $5,000 to support research and creative projects abroad aimed at enhancing and promoting education for world responsibility.

-knowledge relative to significant issues or problems associated with world affairs and the reduction of
+The scholarship can be applied to any project which offers the potential for the development of knowledge relative to significant issues or problems associated with world affairs and the reduction of international conflict, principally through legal, cultural, political, economic, social, and scientific studies.

-of February or beginning of March.
+The McClure Scholarship application typically opens ate fall semester with a deadline at the end of February or beginning of March.
 Decision letters are sent out the first week in April.

 Graduate School, Graduate Student Research Award (GSRA)

-Grants up to $5,000 are awarded to the selected students to help support their research, scholarship, and
+Grants up to $5,000 are awarded to the selected students to help support their research, scholarship, and creative activity; give students experience writing grants; and foster the mentoring relationship between faculty and graduate students.

-GSRAs are announced and awarded in the Fall and Spring semesters each academic year.
+GSRAs are announced and awarded in the fall and spring semesters each academic year.

-This fund assists UT Knoxville researchers in openly archiving and preserving data sets in the data
+This fund assists UT Knoxville researchers in openly archiving and preserving data sets in the data repository Dryad, an international open-access repository of research data.

-data.
+The Data Archiving & Sharing Fund is open to anyone at UT Knoxville with originally-created research data.
 The funding maximum per project is $250, which will cover up to 70 gigabytes of data in Dryad.

-Graduate students may seek funding for thesis and dissection data, and should apply in conjunction with
+Graduate students may seek funding for thesis and dissection data, and should apply in conjunction with a professor; the fund does not support archiving of data related to class assignments or projects.

 Applicants are asked to defer application until their data is ready to be archived.